bookaroom/RESTApi/README.md

 # Setting up the project

 1. Download Eclipse Java Neon EE IDE
-2. Install maven on your local machine
+2. Install maven and Apache Tomcat on your local machine
+3. Clone the repository onto your local machine
-3. Load the project as a Maven project
+4. Load the project as a Maven project in Eclipse

 # Debugging the program

 To do local testing, you need to make sure you have Apache Tomcat installed on the machine and create an Apache Tomcat run configuration.
+This will start an instance of the application.
+To navigate to the routes, append the desired route at the end of the application route path.

 # Test with Postman